-Indicator ID Dependent on: SO 7 Investoe en Sub-section Investee engagement including voting Type of indicator 0011 Gateway to: N/A mvestee en investee engagement including voting VOLUNTARY TO DISCLOSE During the reporting year, how did your organisation or service providers/external investment managers acting on your behalf engage with investees specifically to make progress on your sustainability outcomes?
-This indicator refers to the engagement activities dedicated exclusively to shaping sustainability outcomes.
-(1) Sustainability (2) Sustainability Outcome #1: [pre-filled Outcome #2: [pre-filled (10) Sustainability Outcome #10: [pre- filled with answers to SO 2] (A) At shareholder meetings, we voted in favour of all resolutions or proposals that advanced our sustainability outcomes and voted against all those that undermined them (B) We filed or co-filed shareholder resolutions or proposals that advanced our sustainability outcomes (C) We used our positions on investee boards and board committees to advance our sustainability outcomes (D) We negotiated with and monitored the stewardship actions of suppliers in the investment chain (G) Where necessary, we resorted to litigation
+Indicator ID SO 11 Dependent on: SO 7 Investee en Sub-section Type of indicator Gateway to: N/A - VOLUNTARY TO DISCLOSE During the reporting year, how did your organisation or service providers/external investment managers acting on your behalf engage specifically to make progress on your sustainability outcomes? gage with investees This indicator refers s to the engageme ent activities dedicated e exclusively to shaping sust ainability outcomes.
+(1) Sustainability (2) Sustainability Outcome #1 Outcome #1: [pre-filled Outcome #2: [pre-filled with answers to \$0.21 with answers to \$0.21 filled with answers to \$0.21 (10) Sustainability Outcome #10: [pre- filled with answers to SO 2] (A) At shareholder meetings, we voted in favour of all resolutions or proposals that advanced our sustainability outcomes and voted against all those that undermined them (B) We filed or co-filed shareholder resolutions or proposals that advanced our sustainability outcomes (C) We used our positions on investee boards and board committees to advance our sustainability outcomes (D) We negotiated with and monitored the stewardship actions of suppliers in the investment chain (E) Where necessary, we resorted to litigation

+(F) Other, please specify: [Free text: medium]

+Explanatory notes

-(F) Other, please specify: [Free text: medium] Explanatory notes Purpose of indicator key lever of influence for signatories alming to shape their sustainability outcomes.
-In this regard, it is considered good practice for signatories to use a wide range of investee Additional reporting guidance In this indicator "negotiation with and monitoring of s with stewardship service providers.
-In this indicator "negotiation with and monitoring of suppliers in the investment chain" includes the engagement by asset owners with external investment managers and by all investors with stewardship service providers.
+Purpose of indicator This indicator aims to assess the investee engagement activities signatories used to make progress on their sustainability outcomes.
+Engagement with investees, including voting, is a key lever of influence for signatories aiming to shape their sustainability outcomes.
+In this regard, it is considered good practice for signatories to use a wide range of investee engagement tools, as appropriate, to shape sustainability outcomes.

+Additional reporting guidance In this indicator "negotiation with and monitoring of suppliers in the investment chain" includes the engagement by asset owners with external investment managers and by all investors with stewardship service providers.

 Other resources For further reference see Parts 3 and 4 of Investing with SDG outcomes: A five-part framework.
 See also the PRI's Active Ownership 2.0 guide on improved engagement and stewardship practices.

+Logic

-Logic Dependent on [SO 11] will be applicable for reporting if answer options 1.B or 2.B were selected in [SO 7].
-[SO 11] rows will be pre-filled with the outcomes for which at least one target name was provided in [SO 3.1].
-Gateway to N/A Assessment Not assessed ot assessed
+Dependent on [SO 11] will be applicable for reporting if answer options 1.B or 2.B were selected in [SO 7].
+[SO 11] columns will be pre-filled with the outcomes for which at least one target name was provided in [SO 3.1].

+Gateway to N/A

+Assessment

+Not assessed
-Indicator ID Dependent on: SO 7 Sub-section PRI Principle Type of indicator SO 12 Gateway to: N/A Investee engagement including voting 2 PLUS VOLUNTARY TO DISCLOSE

-What is your organisation's approach to engaging with investees as a means to make progress on your sustainability outcomes?

-Please discuss the reasons why you have chosen any specific engagement tools to make progress on each of your sustainability outcomes.
-Please also explain how you combine different engagement tools to advance each sustainability outcome.

-Please describe below: (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] [Free text: medium] (B) Sustainability Outcome #2: [pre-filled with answers to SO 2] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As above]
+Indicator ID SO 12 Dependent on: SO 7 Sub-section PRI Principle Type of indicator Gateway to: N/A Investee engagement including voting 2 PLUS voluntary to disclose What is your orga nisation's approa ach to engaging with investee to make progress on your sustainab ility outcomes? have chosen any specific engag pols to advance each sustainabil o make progress on each of your sustai nability outcomes.
+Ple ease also explain how Please describe below: (A) Sustainability C outcome #1: [pre-f illed with answers to SO 2] [Free text: medium] (B) Sustainability C utcome #2: [pre-f illed with answers to SO 2] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As above] Explanatory notes